top of page

 Member at Large

-Executive Director at the James "Tiger" Morton Catastrophic Illness Commission
+James "Tiger" Morton Catastrophic Illness Commission

 I choose to be on the WVBHI BOD knowing lives are saved and enriched throughout West Virginia via financial, collaborative and peer support.
 I appreciate the compassionate commitment of its staff, volunteers and partners so as many people as possible can take advantage of WVBHI's free critical services and referral connections.